Netcentric/accesscontroltool/docs/Configuration.md

 ## Global Configuration

-Certain configuration aspects are global and can be configured on top level (since v1.8.5).
+Certain configuration aspects are global and can be configured on top level:

 ```
 - global_config:
       minRequiredVersion: 1.8.5
-      keepExistingMembershipsForGroupNamesRegEx: external.*

 ```

 Property | Description
 --- | ---
 minRequiredVersion | This configuration requires at least the given version of ACL tool.
-If an older version is found the configuration file is not processed. keepExistingMembershipsForGroupNamesRegEx | By default group relationships reset to exactly what is specified in configuration.
-There are cases where you have relationships between groups managed outside of AC tool (e.g. managed by a workflow).
-Using this option you can assign your external group to a group that is defined in AC Tool configuration.
-E.g. your AC Tool group "admin" could be member of "external-myworkflow".
-This setting is a regular expression.
+If an older version is found the configuration file is not processed.
+... | See [Advanced Features](AdvancedFeatures.md) for more global options.

 ## Validation